LucaCanali/Miscellaneous/Spark_Notes/Spark_Parquet.md

 ```

 ### Parquet configuration options
-There are several configurable parameters for the Parquet data sources, see:
+There are many configurable parameters for the Parquet data sources, see an extensive list at:
 [link with a list of Apache Parquet parameters](https://github.com/apache/parquet-mr/blob/master/parquet-hadoop/README.md`)

 Parquet configuration parameters can be used in Spark:
 - as an option to the DataFrame writer and reader, example:`.option("parquet.block.size", 128*1024*1024")`
-- as a Spark configuration parameter, example: `--conf spark.hadoop.parquet.block.size=128*1024*1024`
+- as a Spark configuration parameter
+  - example: `--conf spark.hadoop.parquet.block.size=128*1024*1024`
   - note the prefix `spark.hadoop` when you want to pass a Hadoop configuration via Spark configuration
+  - Spark configuration options can also be set programmatically when creating the Spark Session
+  - Spark configuration can also be stored in the configuration file `spark-defaults.conf`

-Support for large files:
+Spark configurations, providing support for large files:
 - Read: `spark.conf.set("spark.sql.files.maxPartitionBytes", ..)` (default 128 MB) can be used to create multiple partitions out large files with multiple rowgroups
 - Write: `spark.conf.set("spark.sql.files.maxRecordsPerFile", ...)` defaults to 0, use if you need to limit size of files being written

 A few notable options for Apache Spark Parquet DataFrame writer:
+(note if you want to use them ad Spark configuration add the prefix `spark.hadoop` as discussed above
 ```
 .option("compression", compression_type)      // compression algorithm, default when using Spark is snappy, use none for no compression
 .option("parquet.block.size", 128*1024*1024)  // Parquet rowgroup (block) size, default 128 MB